pudly/schmopera-hugo/content/articles/everything-for-dawn-eio-premiers-new-opera-serial-on-wnet-group-s-all-arts-streaming-service.md

 related_people = []
 short_description = "short"
 slug = "everything-for-dawn-eio-premiers-new-opera-serial-on-wnet-groups-all-arts-streaming-service"
-title = "Everything For Dawn: EiO premiers new opera-serial on WNET Group’s all arts streaming service" youtube_url = ""
+title = "Everything For Dawn: EiO premiers new opera-serial on WNET Group’s All Arts streaming service" youtube_url = ""

 +++
-No we’re not on the cusp of rebooting Opera Seria but

-serialized opera, or at least one constituting a genuine mini-

-series, is waiting to be watched.
-If operas are perceived as long

-and attention spans most definitely short, this newest effort from

-the Brooklyn-based Experiments In Opera might serve to level

-the playing field.
-The series is currently available on All Arts, the

-streaming service of The WNET Group and widely accessible

-free of charge.

-Everything for Dawn is an opera in 10 installments, each

-running 20 minutes or so, with talk-backs following most.

-Viewers then are obligated to only 30 minutes of viewing at a

-time.
-Six writers, who ostensively worked in a dedicated writer’s

-room, contributed the librettos.
-Further testing the spirit of

-collaboration, each installment, with titles like “Stick With Me,

-Brother,” and “Into a White Box” is by a different composer.
+No we're not on the cusp of rebooting [_opera seria_](https://en.wikipedia.org/wiki/Opera_seria), but serialized opera, or at least one constituting a genuine mini-series, is waiting to be watched.
+If operas are perceived as long and attention spans most definitely short, this newest effort from the Brooklyn-based [Experiments in Opera](/scene/companies/experiements-in-opera/) might serve to level the playing field.
+The series is currently available on [All Arts](https://www.allarts.org/), the streaming service of The WNET Group and widely accessible, free of charge.

+_Everything for Dawn_ is an opera in 10 installments, each running 20 minutes or so, with talk-backs following most.
+Viewers then are obligated to only 30 minutes of viewing at a time.
+Six writers, who ostensibly worked in a dedicated writer's room, contributed the librettos.
+Further testing the spirit of collaboration, each installment, with titles like "Stick With Me, Brother," and "Into a White Box" is by a different composer.

 Like any serial, the plot grows increasingly complex.
-Set in a

-working-class suburb of Detroit, Dawn is a young woman living

-with her mother, a post office employee and new-age disciple

-who, after her husband Mac’s suicide, rents a room to an art
+Set in a working-class suburb of Detroit, Dawn is a young woman living with her mother, a post office employee and new age disciple who, after her husband Mac's suicide, rents a room to an art student.

-student.
 “Everything for Dawn” is also the name of an unseen

 painting by Mac who discovered the medium, if not his potential,